devManWeb/health-watch/readme.md

 * is it a part-time job?
 * lounch break start and end hours
 * duration of breaks (1 to 10 minutes)
+* enable alert notifications and sounds?

+Health watch also shows the number of pauses to do and how many have been done during the day.

 Important: the script is still in development, at the moment it does not work correctly.
 There are several TODOs and FIXMEs.